oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

 - Created an Autonomous Data Warehouse instance
 - Created a new QTEAM user with appropriate roles
 - Loaded the demo data
-- Age group data loaded into AGE_GROUP
+- Loaded Age group data into AGE_GROUP
 - Prepared data and loaded it into CUSTOMER_SALES_ANALYSIS
-- Analytic view CUSTOMER_SALES_ANALYSIS_AV created
+- Created Analytic view CUSTOMER_SALES_ANALYSIS_AV

 ## Task 1: Use Data Insights

 Data Studio's insights process runs in the background finding interesting patterns in the data.
 This is a hands-off approach to finding insights that are lurking out of sight in the data.

-The data insights process starts automatically when you use the Data Analysis application, therefore you may already have insights captured if you have completed previous labs.
-Data insights can also be started manually as you will learn in this lab.

 In this lab, we will investigate a few sample insights produced by the tool.
 We will learn how to interpret it and will cross-check it with manual